 Stephanie has previously worked in varying capacities as an executive, consultant, and strategist, including with The National Kidney Foundation, ACHIEVEability, Colonial School District Education Foundation, Pennsylvania Restaurant & Lodging Association, and The Conservatory.
 In addition to nonprofits, her clients included Tangen Bioscience, Envision2beWell, and Sky Zone Trampoline Parks.

-Before The Crossing, Stephanie was the Interim Executive Director of The JoyJ Initiative, a global nonprofit with headquarters in NYC.
+Before joining Photo Start, Stephanie was the Interim Executive Director of The JoyJ Initiative, a global nonprofit with headquarters in NYC.

-Stephanie served as Senior Director & Principal of Lantz Consulting: Branding, Communications & Nonprofit Development for 19 years.
+Stephanie serves as the Senior Director & Principal of Lantz Consulting: Branding, Communications & Nonprofit Development for 19 years.

 Stephanie holds a Master’s in Education and was a facilitator for the Penn Literacy Network at the Graduate School of Education, University of Pennsylvania.
 She also was the Education Director and Principal at Beth Israel Synagogue.
 Stephanie has served on several boards and committees.